- Who Are We?

 If possible, we like to use photographs of Participants to promote Open Book and our work and help our campaigns and activity come to life.
 Photographs may therefore sometimes be taken of Participants at a group session or Open Book outing or event if the individual is happy to be photographed.
 Such photographs of Participants are only used for this purpose and only if specific written consent has been provided.

 Using and sharing Participant Information

-Email addresses are used for the purpose of the Lead Reader providing information in relation to Group sessions, texts studied and third party events the Participants may be interested in.
+Email addresses are used for the purpose of the Lead Reader providing information in relation to Group sessions, texts studied and third-party events the Participants may be interested in.
 They are not used for any marketing or promotional purposes, or as described above in relation to on-line sessions booked through the Eventbrite platform or if the Founding Directors are copied into email communications between a Lead Reader and Participants of his/her group for administrative and logistical purposes.

 The Session Reports, Feedback Forms (neither of which include any personal data) and Participant Health Information are used for the purpose of organising and improving Open Book group sessions, outings or events.
 Lead Readers can use them to seek additional session support if required.
 They are also used to ensure that any necessary arrangements and support for the Participant and/or Volunteer or Consultant (who are described below) are in place at the sessions, outings or events.

 Photographs are used as described above.

 Our legal basis for using information about Participants is that it is for these legitimate interests and activities of Open Book.
 In relation to photographs, use is of course on the basis of consent.